FirefoxMetzger/mcp_demo/README.md

 - 🔒 SSL certificate from Let’s Encrypt (90-day validity)
 - ☁️ Terraform IaC for GCP ([google.tf](infra/google.tf)) and Cloudflare ([cloudflare.tf](infra/cloudflare.tf))
 - 🛡️ IP whitelisting

-## What you bring

-- A set of MCP tools, resources, or prompts you would like to deploy.
-- A domain that you own.
-- A GCP account to deploy into.
-- A Cloudflare account to manage the domain and DNS.

 ## 🚀 Get Started